NickPattas/website/content/posts/_index.md

 ---

-title: "My Blog"
+title: "Welcome to my Blog"

 ---

 {{< lead >}}
-Personal projects & experimentations
+Here you can read about my personal projects and experimentations
 {{< /lead >}}